 While promising liberation from India’s cruel hierarchies of class, caste and religion, it often seemed to introduce new forms of violence and inequity.
 I returned to Mashobra exhausted from each of these travels and grateful for my village’s relatively high quality of life, as well as its continuing immunity to the moral and physical dereliction that had begun to afflict the plains.

 I realize all this sounds a bit romantic, as though I were wishing that clock in Mashobra’s post office would never work again.
 But there were harshly realistic, rather than sentimental, reasons why a village like Mashobra couldn’t aim to participate in India’s newly globalized and increasingly urban-oriented economy.

-There were built-in limits even to economic growth in Himachal, which had been traditionally dependent on agriculture and tourism.
+There were built-in limits even to in Himachal, which had been traditionally dependent on agriculture and tourism.
 The mountainous terrain made large-scale industrialization difficult, if not impossible.
 And higher education wasn’t of a quality that could push Himachal into the software and back-office revolution of South Indian states.

 Small places like Mashobra had to find their own equilibrium in the midst of national upheaval: While preserving much of the old, they had to embrace the new with caution.

 Real Estate Bubble

 And Mashobra seemed to do so for a long time.
 Its balance wasn’t disturbed until the early 2000s, when real-estate speculators -- among the major contributors to India’s gross domestic product -- reached Himachal.
 I began to hear stories about small farmers in nearby areas.
 Tempted by amounts of cash they had barely imagined, much less seen, they sold off cultivable lands to property developers, and then used up their capital in either ill-advised business ventures or extravagant consumption.